Mid-Hudson Bridge: History

 Proposals for the Mid-Hudson span were made by state legislature in 1923.
-Although the Bear Mountain Bridge in Orange County, New York and the Holland Tunnel in Manhattan were under construction, there were then no fixed highway crossings south of Albany.
+Although the Bear Mountain Bridge in Rockland County, New York and the Holland Tunnel in Manhattan were under construction, there were then no fixed highway crossings south of Albany.
 Then-Governor of New York Alfred E. Smith signed the bill in June 1923.
 Construction would be undertaken by the New York State Department of Public Works (now the New York State Department of Transportation).

 Construction began in 1925.
 Caissons weighing 66,000 tons were sunk into the riverbed; dirt was removed by crews working in a pressurized environment.
 The 315 ft Gothic steel towers were constructed in April 1929.
 Three years after opening, ownership was transferred to the New York State Bridge Authority in 1933, shortly after the Authority was created.

 Then-Governor Franklin D. Roosevelt and his wife Eleanor attended the opening ceremony on August 25, 1930.

 The toll plaza was originally located on the eastern side of the bridge, but was moved to the western side in Ulster County when a new highway approach was opened on December 20, 1967.
 Originally, tolls were collected in both directions.
 In August 1970, the toll was abolished for westbound drivers, and at the same time, eastbound drivers saw their tolls doubled.
 The tolls of eleven other New York–New Jersey and Hudson River crossings along a 130 mi stretch, from the Outerbridge Crossing in the south to the Rip Van Winkle Bridge in the north, were also changed to eastbound-only at that time.

 The Mid-Hudson Bridge was designated as a New York State Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1983.
 The bridge was renamed the "Franklin Delano Roosevelt Mid-Hudson Bridge" in 1994.

 In 2009, composer Joseph Bertolozzi completed Bridge Music, a project which allows listeners to hear the Mid-Hudson bridge played like a musical instrument.
 The work was created for New York's 400th anniversary observance of Henry Hudson's voyage up the Hudson.
 Originally intended to be a live performance piece, this "audacious plan" to compose music for a suspension bridge using the bridge itself as the instrument brought Bertolozzi wide international attention.
 A recording of the results, the 2009 CD "Bridge Music" (on the Delos label DE1045), entered the Billboard Classical Crossover Music Chart at #18, and has been released globally.

 At midnight on March 1, 2022, the bridge was converted to all-electronic tolling in the eastbound direction.